iyegoroff/fetchmap/README.md

 ## Description

 This is a simple wrapper for a `fetch`-like function that catches all possible exceptions and returns a 'success or failure' wrapped value.
-It takes an object to map `response.status` to `<T, U>(body: U, response: Response) => T` transform and standard `fetch` arguments.
+It takes an object that maps `response.status` to validating transform and standard `fetch` arguments.
+Read the docs [here](https://iyegoroff.github.io/fetchmap/modules.html#createFetchmap).

 ## Example